Open your Bibles to Psalm 34 for this Psalm 34 Commentary.

 So, the Lord hears the righteous just like he heard David back in verse 6.
 He delivers the righteous from all their troubles just like he saved David from all his troubles back in verse 6 and delivered him from all his fears back in verse 4.

 And the average person reading this psalm might tend to think that the righteous are rather self-righteous.
 They’re good and not evil – look at how great they are.
 But that’s not the perception that the righteous have of themselves.
-Look at how these people – I trust you and me – are described internally in verse 18.
+You can see how these people – I trust you and me – are described internally in verse 18.

-What causes these sorrowful characteristics in the life of the righteous?
+And now that we’ve examined the meaning of Psalm 34:18, we ask – What causes these sorrowful characteristics in the life of the righteous that we saw in verse 18?
 Verse 19 identifies it as affliction.

 19 Many are the afflictions of the righteous: